eventpop/oss-js/packages/callmeback/README.md

 - [QStash by Upstash](https://upstash.com/blog/qstash-announcement)
 - In-process adapter (for local development and testing)

-Due to differences in the way each service works, this library makes the following trade-off:
+Due to differences in the way each service works, this library makes the following trade-off in order to make it extremely easy to switch to other providers when needed:

 - The request method is always POST.
 - The request body is always JSON-encoded.
 Some providers doesn’t allow setting request headers, so your endpoint should be configured to always decode JSON body, even if Content-Type is not `application/json`.